 It is a consumptive tax, meaning that it can be avoided and minimized.

-See the full plan here.
+See the EmissionsTax Plan here.
 It also includes a reduction of income taxes, and funding of renewable research, healthcare and even fund social security.
 The economics are solid and fair.

 Wait!
 It’s Not a Carbon Tax?